Harshh212/Harshh212/README.md

 <h3 align = "center">Hi there!
 My name is Harsh Chaudhari and I'm
-currently a second year student pursuing a degree in Information Technology at Mumbai University.</h3>
+currently a third year student pursuing a degree in Information Technology at Mumbai University.</h3>
 <br>
 # 💫 About Me: